CodeAndWeb/texturepacker-godot-plugin/README.md

 ## Installation

-Simply download it from Godot Asset Library: https://godotengine.org/asset-library/asset/XXX.
-TODO: Fill link
+Simply download it from [Godot Asset Library](https://godotengine.org/asset-library/asset/169)

 Alternatively, download or clone this repository and copy the contents of the `addons` folder to your own project's `addons` folder.